 The permanent co-chair of the GLAD Network is the International Disability Alliance (IDA).
-The rotating co-chairs are the UK Department for International Development (DFID) and the Ministry of Foreign Affairs of Norway.
+The rotating co-chair is the United States Government (U.S. Department of State).

 Consistent with Article 32 of the CRPD, GLAD members will collectively: